mcglasp/the-singing-people/readme.md

 ### Testing Plan & Results

-- Checked responsiveness of both mobile and desktop sites using two tools: Chrome development tools, responsinator.com and amiresponsive.is.
+- Checked responsiveness while building of both mobile and desktop sites using two tools: Chrome development tools, responsinator.com and amiresponsive.is.
 Checked for responsiveness errors across all given devices, incluing the Responsive tool available on Chrome.
 Included landscape views.
 All page elements should display as expected with regard to CSS media queries and Bootstrap classes.
 Found and fixed a lack of padding around a recently added carousel container.
 I added a media query to change the nature of elements on devices below 400px wide, eg. the Galaxy Fold.
 By reducing padding on the .border class I found that more content was available to the user and the layout generally improved.
 On these screen sizes I also changed some attributes of the .circle class, as these elements were escaping their containers at this size.
 - Ensured accessibility standards are met.
 Manually checked code for 'alt' attributes on images, or sr-only classes, where necessary.
 Used the Lighthouse tool on Chrome developer tools to evaluate responsiveness.
 Result was 97%, revealing the navigation links to have insufficient contrast ratio.
 Corrected this to bring into line with minimum standards.
 - Copied all CSS and HTML code to Jigsaw/W3 Schools CSS and HTML validators.
 This returned warnings relating to the comments used in my HTML code ('The document is not mappable to XML 1.0 due to two consecutive hyphens in a comment.'), so these were altered.
-I should note that I had used this tool throughout development to correct errors and warnings to avoid repicating them throughout the site.
-I also added some code to automatically collapse the navbar once the user has clicked.
+I should note that I had used this tool throughout development to correct errors and warnings to avoid replicating them throughout the site.
+- On the mobile version a hamburger icon is used to toggler the navigation links.
+I added some code to automatically collapse this once the user has clicked, otherwise it obscured the content.
 This was provided by Bootstrapstudio.io user buntonn.
 - Manually checked all images to ensure they are displaying at an appropriate resolution and maintaining the correct aspect ratio.
 - Checked that all internal links jumped to appropriate positions, and that they worked.
-The section headings are obscured by the navbar.
-Found a solution on Stack Overflow (credit user Eric Olsen) to apply Javascript to offset the anchor position by a number of pixels (in my case 120px) in order not to obscure heading.
+The section headings were obscured by the collapsed, fixed navbar.
+I found a solution on Stack Overflow (credit user Eric Olsen) to apply Javascript to offset the anchor position by a number of pixels (in my case 120px) in order not to obscure headings.
 - Ensured that external links open to a new tab and land on the correct URL.
 I found that my Instagram Fontawesome icon was actually directing to Twitter.
 This has been corrected.
 - Tested CSS/Javascript navbar transition across several browsers.
 I found that, regardless of the browser used, if I stopped scrolling at a very specific point, the navbar jumped continously between two states.
+As this is a very minor design issue, and does not affect functionality, I will investigate this further during future development and when my Javascript skills are improved.

 The above steps were completed in Chrome, Safari and Firefox browsers, and using real devices where possible.
+Most elements appeared and functioned identically across all three browsers, though there were CSS elements being overridden in Safari.
+I updated the browser version, which fixed a number of problems, though running the CSS code through an Autoprefixer (as listed below) solved other minor issues.

+### Existing compromises & areas for future development

+My first priority for future development, and when my Javascript skills allow, will be to add a modal popup confirming the user has correctly completed the sign-up form.
+This was originally included in the build, but I found that I was unable to have the form complete validation of required fields and have the appearance of the modal be dependent on the results of these tests.
+More detailed Javascript will be required for this functionality, but it is crucial to the user's positive interaction with the site to receive this kind of feedback.

 # Online Rescources